ozgurtet/lunch-voter/README.md

 Project consist of two modules lunch-voter-backend and lunch-voter-frontend.

 ### Backend
-This module contains Rest APIs, web configuration and Database operations.
+This module contains Rest APIs, web configuration and database operations.
-Spring Boot, JPA, Java 8, H2 Database and Maven technologies used for implementing this module.
+Spring Boot, JPA, Java 8, H2 Database and Apache Maven technologies used for implementing this module.
-###### Note: If server restart or shutdown, all data will lost in H2 in memory database.
+###### Note: If server restart or shutdown, all data will be lost in H2 in memory database.

 ### Frontend
-This module implemented in Vue JS framework that contains web pages and JavaScript code block to manipulate DOM.
+This module implemented in Vue JS framework that contains web pages and JavaScript logics to manipulate DOM.

-## Installation
+## Installations for Bootstrapping Application

+### JDK 8

+To install JDK 8 please follow instructions written in URL https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html.

+### Apache Maven

+To install Apache Maven please follow instructions written in URL https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html.https://maven.apache.org/install.html